MY CHILDHOOD ENDED when I was ten.

 The distinction dropped on Hannah like a stack of bricks.
 The previous eleven years had been predicated, fairly or unfairly, on being kept hidden from her real parents.
 They were non-existent characters in the stories she told herself.
 Now, without warning, she was going to meet the woman who had authored her.

 THE FAMILY REUNION went disastrously.
-Mary Israel covered her eyes and refused to communicate with ‘Joshua’ until he put a shirt on.
+Mary Shelley covered her eyes and refused to communicate with ‘Joshua’ until he put a shirt on.
 They were two people biologically inclined to getting carried away.
 John became enraged.
 He literally couldn’t remember anyone referring to him by the name on his birth certificate.

 ‘My name’s John!’ he yelled.